 - An outfit without a tie: You need to wear a tie.
 It doesn’t matter if it’s a bow tie or a neck tie, but you need to wear one.
 And you need to tie it yourself.

 - Crazy socks: You may wear crazy socks to a casual office, the movies, a date, a crazy sock convention, or similar situations.
-For black tie-optional events, keep your socks the same color as your trousers.
+For black tie-optional events, keep your socks the same colour as your trousers.

 For a man who doesn’t own a tuxedo and wisely refuses to rent one, black tie-optional events are his best friend.
 You can minimize expense by utilizing your existing wardrobe and still look like a million bucks when you’re out on the town amongst the tuxedo-wearing masses.

 For more information on other dress codes, see our guide to dress codes.
 Otherwise, we have a host of other resources at your disposal: